-Step #5: Position the unfaced fiberglass layer perpendicular to the bar joist - on top of the tabs and faced insulation.
+Step #5: Roll out and position the unfaced fiberglass layer eave to eave, perpendicular to the purlins, on top of the tabs and faced insulation.
+Unfaced rolls come in standard lengths.
+If the roll does not cover the full eave to eave run, start another roll where the original ended and continue until you reach the eave.
+Any excess should be trimmed at the eave and used to begin the next run and not considered waste.
 Optional thermal blocks can be used where applicable.
-Once this step is complete, the roof panels can be installed above the insulation.
+Once this step is complete, the roof panels can be installed above the insulation

 Note: It is suggested that you check for mid-span bracing and other obstructions when selecting a high R-value system, as they may compromise thermal performance and vapor retarder integrity depending on their location.
 Some systems are much better choices than others when bracing exists.
-Not recommended for high humidity applications - those that exceed 35% for more than 3 hours at any one time.
+Not recommended for high moisture applications such as swimming pools, fish hatcheries, indoor greenhouses, indoor water parks, waste treatment facilities, wash bays etc. These installation recommendations do not address the suitability of our products for any particular application or intended use and operation of any facility.
+Please consult a local engineer/experienced design professional familiar with your application to ensure the assemblies of the building envelope and the HVAC work together properly as a system.

-If you have any questions, please contact your Silvercote sales representative or send an email message to us at: info@silvercote.com
+If you have any questions, please contact your Silvercote sales representative or send an email message to us at: info@ silvercote.com